The Stochastic-Quantum Correspondence: The Stochastic-Quantum Correspondence

 Remarkably, the right-hand side of \eqref{eq:UnistochasticInterference} gives the general mathematical formula for quantum interference, despite the absence of manifestly quantum-theoretic assumptions.
-One sees from this analysis that interference is a direct consequence of stochastic dynamics not generally being divisible.
-More precisely, interference is nothing more than a generic discrepancy between \emph{actual} indivisible stochastic dynamics and \emph{hypothetically} divisible stochastic dynamics.
+One sees from this analysis that interference is a direct consequence of the stochastic dynamics not generally being divisible.
+More precisely, interference is nothing more than a generic discrepancy between the \emph{actual} indivisible stochastic dynamics and a \emph{heuristic-approximate} divisible stochastic dynamics.
+Interference encodes the fact that the underlying stochastic dynamics is indivisible, despite the way that unitary time-evolution operators look \emph{superficially} divisible.

-In particular, quantum-mechanical interference does not imply that matter has a physically wavelike nature, contrary to frequent claims in textbook treatments like~\citep{FeynmanLeightonSands:1965tflopv3}.
+In particular, quantum-mechanical interference does not imply that matter has a physically wavelike nature, contrary to frequent claims in textbook treatments~(Feynman et al. 1965) .
 Indeed, from the perspective of the present discussion, the notion that quantum-mechanical interference ever necessitated assigning matter a physically wavelike quality was merely an unfortunate accident of history, arising from the fact that many early empirical examples of interference in quantum systems happened to resemble the behavior of interfering waves propagating in three-dimensional physical space.

-These historical examples were clearly special cases. \emph{Multiparticle} systems have Schrödinger waves that propagate through high-dimensional configuration spaces, as was noted by Schrödinger himself in his early work on wave mechanics~\citep{Schrodinger:1926autotmoaam}.
+These historical examples were clearly special cases. \emph{Multiparticle} systems have Schrödinger waves that propagate through high-dimensional configuration spaces, as Schrödinger himself noted in his early work on wave mechanics (Schrödinger 1926) .
 For more abstract systems, like \emph{qubits}, there fail to exist continuous configuration spaces for Schrödinger waves altogether.